nterreri/thesis/report/chapter1.md

 comparable to that achieved years ago by haptic technology, that we find almost ubiquitously in human-computer interfaces and everyday use of computing devices today.

-This project is a about the use of an intelligent conversational system to gather further information about the patient's concerns through an electronic self-assessment tool, ahead of the creation of a patient care plan.
-This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, and in particular explore the applicability of computer advisors to Macmillan's eHNA in a growing effort to improve the quality of support cancer patients receive across the UK.

-The scope of the present report is limited to the architecture and implementation of the chatbot system, as opposed to a complete, user-facing product: the complete application is a joint effort of four, with distinct concerns being assigned to different members of the team.
-The author of the present document being tasked with design and implementation of the core system backend.
-The other members of the chatbot team include: Andre Allorerung (MSc SSE) as the technical team lead who also takes care of the integration of the system with the resources available to PEACH and the data storage system that will persist durably information gathered through the chatbot system.
-Rim Ahsaini (MSc CS) working on a specialized search engine for resources that may interest and help support cancer patients based on their concerns (to be available both through conversation with the chatbot and independently), Deborah Wacks (MSc CS) as lead UX designer working on the implementation of a webserver through which allow the user to interact with the chatbot and search engine.

 This project is part of PEACH: Platform for Enhanced Analytics and Computational Healthcare (Project PEACH, 2016).
 PEACH is a data science project that originated at University College London (UCL) in 2016 that sees Master level